lunchbag/hugo-blog/content/posts/my-journey-so-far.md

 ## April - Getting back into software development

 At this point, I hadn't done any programming in over a year.
-And as is expected in the world of programming, a lot had changed.
+And as is expected in the world of software engineering, a lot had changed.
 The biggest change was that React was now the hottest thing and I had no experience in it at all.
 After deliberation on how to get back into employability, I decided to take time to learn React (specifically React Native).
 It took me about 2 months but I was able to release an app to the App Store.

 ![](/uploads/Screenshot 2019-11-18 20.50.34.png)<span class="caption">A phrasebook app inspired by my own travels!
 It has almost no downloads aside from my mom.</span>